jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 21, 2024**_
+NVDA sales exceeded median estimate but fell short of the highest estimate.
+The stock remained at about the same level ($145) the day after earnings.

 _**November 20, 2024**_
 Market is anticipating big moves after NVDA releases earnings today.